8 Quart Instant Pot Hard Boiled Eggs

 INSTRUCTIONS

-1. Pour one an a half cups of water into the bottom of your 8 quart instant pot.
+1. Pour one and a half cups of water into the bottom of your 8 quart instant pot.
 Place the trivet into the instant pot and arrange the eggs in a single layer on top of the trivet.

 2. Place the lid onto your instant pot and turn the steam valve to the sealing position.